 Similar to LMSs that are built on WordPress, ELMSLN is a free extension for open–source content management system Drupal.
 ELMSLN has been installed in over 12,000 Drupal systems, including those of Penn State University and University of Wisconsin-Madison.

 ELMSLN is a very active open-source project, with a large community of developers working on it and the advanced functionality it offers reflects this, including Open Badges support and Tin Can/xAPI integration.

 If you’re not familiar with Drupal, ELMSLN may present a difficult learning curve.
 Yet an active development community, and frequent updates will ensure a useful, feature-rich system if you already know, or are willing to learn, Drupal’s back end.

 Myicourse allows users to create online “colleges” which house multiple courses.
 If you decide to make your courses public, creating and running them is totally free (Myicourse makes money through ads), but if you’d prefer to keep them private, the software is only free up to 100 students.

-Easy white labelling, as well as the ability to sell courses (Myicourses takes 10% if you choose to do this), marks this system as a good option for corporate training (as opposed to the large amount of academic-only tools on this list).
-Being able to track student traffic, course sales, and more also adds a layer of quantitative detail that makes it a great fit for those offering things like certifications.
+White–labelling, as well as the ability to sell courses (Myicourses takes 10%), make this system as a good option for corporate training.
+Being able to track student traffic, course sales, and more also adds a layer of quantitative detail that makes it a great fit for those offering certifications.

-Unfortunately, if your course content is sensitive and not something you want online for everybody to see, the free version of this tool is limited, and students will have to deal with banner ads.
-However, the tool itself is easy to use and straightforward with built-in course creation functionality.
+If your course content is sensitive and not something you want online for everybody to see, the free version may not be for you, as your material will be posted publicly.
+The free version of this tool is limited, and students will have to deal with banner ads.
+However, the tool itself is straightforward with built-in course creation functionality.

 Open SWAD (which stands for “shared workspace at a distance”) is a product of the University of Granada.
 It’s open source, but also available for free as a cloud-based system.
 SWAD is currently used by the National University of Asunción in addition to the University of Granada.